bennyfreemantle/bennyfreemantle/README.md

 ### Hi there, I’m Ben 👋

 Up untill now I have been self teaching myself ‘web dev’.
-However, I have had the privilege of being accepted to join a 16 week intensive bootcamp to pursue my aspirations of becoming a Developer.
+However, recently I have had the privilege of being accepted to join a 16 week intensive bootcamp to pursue my aspirations of becoming a Full Stack Web Developer!

 Currently working through the full stack online course called [The Odin Project](https://www.theodinproject.com/).
 This has taught me lots of new skills.
 The main one, being able to research for myself effectively to solve a problem.